-Peat bogs were once seen as spaces without values, where it was almost impossible to move around, because most of them are permanently flooded.
+Peat bogs were once seen as spaces without values, where it was almost impossible to move around, because they are mostly permanently flooded.
 Useless for agriculture and any viable trade in the eyes of humans, these places were devalued, to the point of being used as dumps.
 This is what unfortunately happened for part of the Grande Tourbière de Blainville.

 Near the bike path, debris can be seen in the distance, tires, logs, ocher-colored streams.
 Turtles even bask on floating debris in a dark marsh.
-The space that we observe is a former disused dump of a company which would still be the owner of this place.
 Citizens have already reported these sightings and some articles on the subject had been written in 2021.

-This is disastrous at first glance, taking into account that from the bike path, these remains can be seen.
+This is disastrous at first glance, considering that from the bike path these remains can be seen.
 What is more interesting is that on the other side of the disused dump is the Grande Tourbière de Blainville.
 A majestic space by its size, a mythical space by its history and an essential shelter for the fauna and flora which abounds there.

 Quite disconcerting that these two opposites coexist and that the landscapes below are so close to us?
-It feels like being in the Far North to see these photos.
-This is the Grande Tourbière de Blainville, a forgotten gem that has been diverted for the benefit of companies and organizations that have turned a blind eye to the destruction of a unique and visceral ecosystem for the survival of the ecological balance.
+It’s like being in the Far North to see these photos.
+This is the Grande Tourbière de Blainville, a forgotten gem that has been diverted for the benefit of businesses and organizations that have turned a blind eye to the destruction of a unique and visceral ecosystem for the survival of the ecological balance.

 Then, as the latest find, further north of the Grande Tourbière de Blainville, a natural gas compression station sits proudly at the end of a newly built gravel road that fractures a smaller peat bog to the north.
 From these repeated events of establishment of high environmental risk facilities, it seems obvious that the Grande Tourbière de Blainville is currently in a vice that is tightening as the years go by.